The Wild, Wild World of Breastfeeding a Baby

 There Is Romance After Breastfeeding

 So one day we're expecting guests.
 In a festive spirit, I dig deep to find underwear, slacks, and a top.
-My husband, catching sight of me fully clad, stops and stares--and then his hands are all over me, and when I gasp, "What's the occasion?" he utters throatily, "Baby, you're dressed."
+My husband, catching sight of me fully clad, stops and stares--and then his hands are all over me.
+When I gasp, "What's the occasion?" he utters throatily, "Baby, you're dressed."

 But Is the Baby Really Hungry?